Canadian Sugar: A Local and Global History

 Why do Canadians consume?
-This book answers this question by bringing housewives' consumer interests to the fore.
-At the beginning of the 1900s, most women were excluded from both formal politics and paid employment.
+This book answers this question by bringing women's consumer interests to the fore.
+At the beginning of the 1900s, most women were excluded from politics and paid employment.
 As a result, many turned toward shopping and consumption.
-They sought solutions in material goods to isolation, unhappiness, and hardship.
+They sought solutions to isolation, unhappiness, and hardship in the marketplace.
 Along the way, they politicized consumption.

-Yet if many women viewed consumption as a tool of empowerment, so did they see it as a tool of exclusion.
-As Purchasing Power reveals, Canadian women of privileged status sometimes made fun of lower income women’s consumer habits.
-In this way they constructed notions of taste that defined who – and who did not – belong in the modern Canadian nation.
+Yet if consumption was a tool of empowerment, so was it as a tool of exclusion.
+As Purchasing Power reveals, women of privileged status made fun of lower income women’s consumer habits.
+In this way they defined who – and who did not – belong in modern Canada.

 Vancouver: UBC Press, 2011.

 This book charts how mass retail emerged in modern Canada.
 Exploring the histories of Eaton's, Simpson's, and the Hudson's Bay Company's department stores, as well as such regional stores as Woodward's and the Dupuis Freres, this book offers a comprehensive history of Canada's biggest retailers.

 *Winner, Pierre Savard Award in Canadian Studies, International Council for Canadian Studies

 *Winner, Best Book in Canadian Studies, Canadian Studies Network